dentonescu/cv-samples/wifiequ/README.md

 ## JSON API
 - ✅ `GET /api/v1/channels` — returns the latest buffered sample.
-- ✅ `GET /api/v1/stats` — exposes mode, interface (when live), refresh cadence, and configured channel bins.
+- ✅ `GET /api/v1/stats` — exposes mode, interface (when live), refresh cadence, and configured channel bins (requires `X-API-Key`).
-- ⏳ `GET /api/v1/channels/stream` — planned Server-Sent Events feed.
+- ✅ `GET /api/v1/channels/stream` — Server-Sent Events feed for live updates.

 The OpenAPI contract lives in [`api/openapi.yaml`](api/openapi.yaml).
 The HTML version at [`docs/api/index.html`](docs/api/index.html) is produced on demand via the root `make docs` target, which will fetch `@redocly/cli` if it is not already installed.
 Prefer the hosted preview at [cv-samples.vercel.app/wifiequ/docs/api](https://cv-samples.vercel.app/wifiequ/docs/api) for a live rendering (implemented vs. planned routes are flagged in the spec).
 See also the short guide in [`docs/README.md`](docs/README.md).

 ## Roadmap
 - [ ] Finalise JSON schema and add contract tests.
-- [ ] Server-Sent Events (SSE) for live streaming updates.
+- [ ] Harden contract tests for the OpenAPI schema.
 - [ ] Windows service prototype.
 - [ ] Angular visualization with channel overlays.
-- [ ] Enforce API-key authentication on HTTP endpoints.
 - [ ] Packaging and minimal installer scripts.

 ## Related